-On 1 July 2017 Georgia joined the Convention on pan-Euro-Mediterranean preferential rules of origin.
-The joint Decision on the linkage of the rules of origin in bilateral trade to the Protocol of PEM Convention was adopted during the 4th Customs Sub-Committee which took place in Brussels on 20 March 2018 and the linkage entered into force on 1 June 2018. (report published on 6 June 2018).
-This allows Georgia to benefit from diagonal cumulation of origin with the EU and Turkey as of 1 June 2018, and be better integrated in regional trade flows.
+On 1 July 2017 Georgia joined the Convention on pan-Euro-Mediterranean preferential rules of origin54.
+The joint Decision on the linkage of the rules of origin in bilateral trade to the Protocol of PEM Convention55 was adopted during the 4th Customs Sub-Committee which took place in Brussels on 20 March 2018 and the linkage entered into force on 1 June 2018.